dart-lang/site-www/src/null-safety/unsound-null-safety.md

   the file that contains `main()` function — to 2.9.
   In Flutter apps, this file is often named `lib/main.dart`.
   In command-line apps, this file is often named `bin/<packageName>.dart`.
+  You can also opt out files under `test`, because they are also entrypoints.
   Example:

   ```dart